playcanvas/developer.playcanvas.com/docs/user-manual/xr/capabilities.md

 sidebar_position: 4
 ---

-WebXR exposes various capabilities and new APIs through Modules, which are integrated into PlayCanvas Engine for ease of use.
-Currently supported WebXR APIs are:
+WebXR exposes various capabilities and new APIs through Modules, which are integrated into the PlayCanvas Engine for ease of use.
+The currently supported WebXR APIs are:

 * **Immersive [VR][1] and [AR][2]** session types.
 * [**Anchors**][4] - create anchors in space that are reliably positioned in relation to real-world geometry.